Jose-Hurtado-Sanchez/CS360-Online-Game/ReadME.txt

 -Uploading the client to connect with the server and used copilot to help complete the client part of the server-client system
 -uploading new animations that align with our previous images and did 5 images for attack and 5 for defensive positions -Used Copilot to autocomplete work in client.hpp and client.cpp (few lines at at time) to finish then made edits to better fit goal
-    - also had generative ai to help me complete the sendInput and handlePacket functions to make sure that it works with the server
+-Also had generative ai to help me complete the sendInput and handlePacket functions to make sure that it works with the server
+-Updated the client.cpp and client.hpp to work with the varaiables within the server files
+    -Updated the comments on the client files

 TO-DO: